Apps outside the Ecwid App Market

 Response

-Ecwid responds with a JSON-formatted data containing the access token and additional information.
+Ecwid responds with JSON-formatted data containing the access token and additional information.
 The response fields are listed below:

 FieldDescription